rwbogl/pisot/docs/source/implementation.rst

-Perhaps this is an obvious design pattern to an experienced Maple programmer, but to my eyes, there is a cognitive barrier between what we want to do (remove the root 1) and what is being deon (convert a list to a set, perform set subtraction, and then converting the result back to a list).
+Perhaps this is an obvious design pattern to an experienced Maple programmer, but to my eyes, there is a cognitive barrier between what we want to do (remove the root 1) and what is being done (convert a list to a set, perform set subtraction, and then converting the result back to a list).

 If ``roots`` is a dictionary of roots, then in Python the same task can be